fitzroy-c/Text-based-RPG-game-engine/README.md

   - How they create
   - How can player react with them, the player's choice/data-change/result.
 All the related functions.
 - Designed autoTest.java
-- Designed the system to check whether the TalkNPC.json fits our game engine or not.
-(JsonTestNpcTalk.java)
+- Designed the system to check whether the json fits our game engine or not.
+(JsonTestNpcTalk.java, JsonTestPlayerAttribute.java)

 Bill yuan: